anandpal3244-coder/FIFA-Players-Analysis-Dashboard-Tableau-Project/README.md

 * Tableau Dashboard Development
 * Data Storytelling
-* Business Analytics
+* Sports Data Analysis
-* Visualization Design
+* Interactive Visualization

 ---

-⭐ If you like this project, consider giving it a star!
+⭐ If you like this project, give it a star!